aleyna-cihangir/Seaborn_Library_Notes/README.md

 # Seaborn Library

-I worked on the Seaborn Library's dataset called "planets".
+I worked on the Seaborn Library's datasets called "planets" , "diamonds".

 FIRST QUESTION WE WILL ASK: